Human Resource Functions in the Early-Stage – Weekend Reflections for Leaders

 Also, for those leaders in healthcare, I wanted to share a link to a program specifically for leaders in healthcare who are looking for insights into building the next chapter of their career in the early-stage of healthcare.
 I was asked to contribute to this program based on my experience of leaving a large healthcare company and building my career in the early-stage.
 Please take a look at the link below.

-Purposeful Work – Weekend Reflections for Leaders: July 9, 2022
+Purposeful Work – Weekend Reflections for Leaders

 Over the last few months, I have received a great deal of comments on the topic of making transitions in a career and the growing wave of interest into a more entrepreneurial career journey.
 The trend being observed with today’s Great Resignation and the reality for many that the concept of working for and retiring from one company over the course of a career is no longer the dream compared to creating one’s own path to a fulfilling professional journey has caused most leaders to take notice and look for guidance to build a plan.